llmentalist/llmentalist.github.io/blog/src/posts/micro-llms.md

 ---

 ### **Tools and Frameworks**
-Python is your best bet here—it’s the go-to language for LLMs.
+Python is your best bet here, as it’s the go-to language for LLMs.
 You’ll need libraries like Hugging Face Transformers, which has a bunch of pre-trained models you can use out of the box.
 If you’re running things locally, tools like ONNX Runtime or LiteLLM can help make things more efficient.
 And if you’re building your own model, PyTorch or TensorFlow are solid choices.

 Oh, and don’t forget about model quantization.
-Tools like bitsandbytes or llama.cpp can help you reduce memory usage, which is a lifesaver for smaller hardware.
+Tools like `bitsandbytes` or `llama.cpp` can help you reduce memory usage, which is a lifesaver for smaller hardware.
 It’s like squeezing more out of your laptop without breaking a sweat.

 ---

 ### **Getting Started**
 Getting started is pretty straightforward.
 First, install the dependencies.
 A quick `pip install torch transformers` will get you going.
-Then, download a micro model—maybe from a GitHub repo or Hugging Face’s model hub.
+Then, download a micro model from a GitHub repo or Hugging Face’s model hub.
 Models like TinyLlama work surprisingly well for their size, and you can run them using tools like llama.cpp.

 Once you’ve got the model, running it is just a matter of writing a few lines of code.
 You can use the Transformers library to load it up and start generating text.
 It’s not too bad, and the results are surprisingly good for something so small.